 1. Introduction

-Padang City as the capital of West Sumatera also experieced has a massive accumulation of waste (Admin Diskominfo, 2023), In fact, there was found that in one day it can bulid 640 tons.
+Padang City as the capital of West Sumatera also experienced has a massive accumulation of waste (Admin Diskominfo, 2023), In fact, there was found that in one day it can build 640 tons.
 Therefore, it is hoped the mayor's participation to encourage citizens in waste bank management.

 Overcoming the massive accumutation of waste, Wako invites all citizens to manage their waste begin